 Integrative Acupuncture is one of the leading dry needling facilities in Vermont, with significant experience using this technique.
 We work to bring natural pain relief to the affected areas of residents in the Washington, Chittenden and Lamoille, Vermont areas.
 Dry needling therapy is a form of acupuncture that we use often for pain management.
-Patients visit our Montpelier practice to naturally reduce pain through the help of dry needling also known as trigger point acupuncture.
+Patients visit our Montpelier and Willeston practice to naturally reduce pain through the help of dry needling also known as trigger point acupuncture.

 A New Therapy With An Old History